Cire Trudon

-Cire Trudon is a French candlemaker.
-Founded in 1643, it was the provider of the royal court of Louis XIV, as well as most of the great churches of France.
+Cire Trudon is a luxury French candlemaker and fragrance brand.
+The headquarters are located at 78 rue de Seine in the 6th arrondissement of Paris.
+Founded in 1643, it was the provider of the royal court of Louis XIV, the Sun King, as well as most of the great churches of France.

-Cire Trudon was the biggest wax-producing factory in the French Kingdom during the 17th and 18th centuries.
+Cire Trudon was the largest wax-producer in the French Kingdom during the 17th and 18th centuries.
 In 1762, in his encyclopaedia The art of the wax producer, engineer Duhamel du Monceau, praises the skills of the Trudons and gives the manufacture as an example.
 Such a level of quality led to King Louis XIV elevating Charles Trudon to the French nobility as Count Trudon des Ormes.

 History

 Claude Trudon

 In 1643, a salesman named Claude Trudon arrived in Paris.
 He soon became the owner of a shop on Saint-Honoré, which provided its customers with wax, candles for any domestic usage as well as church candles to the neighbouring Saint Roch parish.
 The candles were homemade, developing and building on a specific manufacturing process.
 On the eve of the reign of Louis XIV, M. Trudon established his first family-owned factory which was to bear his name and make the fortune of his heirs.